 How painful is it to have a tooth extraction?

-Thanks to the development in technology, tooth extraction method are now pain-free.
+Thanks to the development in technology, tooth extraction methods are now pain-free.
 The dentist will deliver anesthesia after which you will not feel a thing.

 Where can I find reliable dentists for my dental treatment?